go4ble/AD2SmartThings/README.md

 * StatusTile -  Same as the main tile that shows whether the system is armed or disarmed.
 * Disarm - disarms the system.
 In case you accidently press the Panic key once or twice, and do not wish to activate a panic alarm, Disarm will reset the panic sequence.
+* Chime - toggles chime mode
 * Stay - Activates the system in Stay node
 * Away - Activates the system in Away mode
-* Chime - toggles chime mode
 * PANIC - a tile to activate the PANIC alarm.
 To prevent false alrams, you must press this tile 3X.
 After pressing once, the tile will remind you to press twice more.
 After pressing twice, the tile will remind you to press once more.
 After pressing a thrid time, the PANIC alarm will sound.
 Note, for this to work, you must set the Preferences to indicate which Panic code has been configured for your alarm.
 If in doubt, try "B".
 And test the system!
-*Preferences - allows you to set various preferences.
-You must enter your homeowner security code and you must select one of three choices for the Panic code.
 * Message Tile - displays all the messages sent from the AD2Pi

 As you scroll down the Device Type UI, you will find:
 * Zones - there are status tiles for up to 36 zones.
-If you need fewer zones, you can simply trim the number of zones displayed by modifying the <details> command in the code.
-Its that simple.
 Zones appear orange when activity is detected (open door, motion detected, smoke, glass breaking, etc...).
+(If you need fewer zones, you can simply trim the number of zones displayed by modifying the Detials command in the code.)

 <img src="https://cloud.githubusercontent.com/assets/5625006/12284669/552cd9c8-b977-11e5-9f27-7db5f633896a.jpg" width="200px"  />